rfbach/flight-tracker/DEPLOYMENT.md

 ### "Bucket already exists" error
 The S3 bucket name must be globally unique.
 Change the `bucket_name` in `terraform.tfvars`.

+### Site shows old files after update
+CloudFront caches files for 1 hour.
+You can:
+1. Wait for the cache to expire (1 hour)
+2. Clear browser cache (Ctrl+Shift+Delete)
+3. Use a CloudFront invalidation (AWS Console > CloudFront > select distribution > Invalidations > Create)

+### SPA routing issues (404 on refresh)
+CloudFront is configured with a custom error response that serves `index.html` for 404 errors, enabling SPA routing.
+This should work automatically.

+### Site not accessible after deployment
+CloudFront may still be deploying globally (can take 5-15 minutes).
+Check the AWS Console for the distribution status.

 ### 403 Forbidden errors
-- Ensure the bucket policy allows public access (created automatically)
+- Ensure the S3 bucket policy allows public access (created automatically)
 - Check that public access block is disabled (created automatically)
-- Verify the object permissions allow public read

-### SPA routing issues (404 on refresh)
-The S3 configuration includes an error document that serves `index.html` for 404 errors, enabling SPA routing.
-This should work automatically.

-### Files not updating
-Clear your browser cache or use a private/incognito window to force a fresh download.
+- Verify CloudFront Origin Access Control is configured (created automatically)

 ## Costs

 Typical monthly costs (varies by region and traffic):
 - **S3 Storage**: ~$0.023 per GB (minimal for static files)
-- **S3 Data Transfer**: ~$0.09 per GB (first 1GB free per month)
+- **CloudFront Data Transfer**: ~$0.085 per GB (first 1GB free per month)
+- **CloudFront Requests**: ~$0.0075 per 10,000 HTTP/HTTPS requests

-For a small application with modest traffic, expect $1-2/month.
+For a small application with modest traffic, expect $1-3/month.
+CloudFront pricing varies by region, but provides global HTTPS delivery at low cost.

 ## Cleanup